schreifels/vscode-quick-open-related-files/README.md

-In a large project, related files often have similar names, but they tend to be long and tedious to type when navigating the codebase. vscode-quick-open-related-files is a VS Code extension that opens the quick open menu with the current filename pre-filled (after applying an optional set of transformations, e.g. removing the file extension).
+In a large project, related files often have similar names, but they tend to be long and tedious to type when navigating the codebase. quick-open-related-files is a VS Code extension that launches the quick open menu with the current filename pre-filled (after applying an optional set of transformations, e.g. removing the file extension).